rchampourlier/agilizer_source/doc/deploy.md

 heroku run script/sync
 ```

+## Synchronization

-To keep the Agilizer's database synchronized, there are 2 options:
+To keep the Agilizer's database synchronized, you must:

-- setup a scheduled job to run the `bin/sync` script (using Heroku Scheduler plugin),
-- configure a JIRA webhook on the `/jira` endpoint (see doc/jira_webhook_setup.md for more details).
+- Setup a JIRA webhook on the `/jira` endpoint (see doc/jira_webhook_setup.md for more details).
+- Setup a scheduled job to run the `script/sync_jira` script (e.g. Heroku Scheduler plugin).
+- Setup a scheduled job to run the `script/sync_toggl` script.